 Client

-Spring for GraphQL includes client support for executing GraphQL requests over HTTP, WebSocket, and RSocket.
+Spring for GraphQL includes client support to execute GraphQL requests over HTTP, WebSocket, and RSocket.

 GraphQlClient

-GraphQlClient is a contract that declares a common workflow for GraphQL requests that is independent of the underlying transport.
-That means requests are executed with the same API no matter what the underlying transport, and anything transport specific is configured at build time.
+GraphQlClient defines a common workflow for GraphQL requests independent of the underlying transport, so the way you perform requests is the same no matter what transport is in use.

 Each defines a Builder with options relevant to the transport.
-All builders extend from a common, base GraphQlClient Builder with options relevant to all extensions.
+All builders extend from a common, base GraphQlClient Builder with options applicable to all transports.

-Once you have a GraphQlClient you can begin to make requests.
+Once GraphQlClient is built you can begin to make requests.

 HTTP

-HttpGraphQlClient uses WebClient to execute GraphQL requests over HTTP.
+HttpGraphQlClient uses WebClient to execute GraphQL requests over HTTP through a non-blocking transport contract and chain of interceptors.

 HttpGraphQlClient graphQlClient = HttpGraphQlClient.create(webClient);